A proximal splitting algorithm for generalized DC programming with applications in signal recovery: Proposed algorithm and convergence analysis

 \begin{assumption}[Standing assumptions] ~ \begin{enumerate} \item $f\colon \mathbb{R}^d\to \mathbb{R}$ is a differentiable $\rho$-weakly convex function with $\ell$-Lipschitz continuous gradient. \item $g\colon \mathbb{R}^d\to \mathbb{R}$ is a continuous convex function. \item $h\colon \mathbb{R}^d\to (-\infty, +\infty]$ is a lower semicontinuous function. \end{enumerate} \end{assumption}

 Regarding Assumption~\ref{a:standing}\ref{a:standing_f}, it is worth noting that $f$ is $\ell$-weakly convex as soon as it is a differentiable function with $\ell$-Lipschitz continuous gradient.
-We now introduce the our algorithm, called \emph{backward-Douglas--Rachford algorithm} (BDR), to solve \eqref{eq:P}.
+We now introduce our algorithm, called \emph{backward-Douglas--Rachford algorithm} (BDR), to {find a \emph{critical point} $x \in \mathbb{R}^d$ of \eqref{eq:P} in the sense that}

 \begin{remark} Some comments on Algorithm~\ref{algo:CDR} are as follows. \begin{enumerate} \item If $\tau >0$, then the updating schemes in Step~\ref{step:main} can be written as

 where $\prox_{\gamma \phi}$ is the proximity operator of a proper function $\phi\colon \mathbb{R}^d\to \left(-\infty,+\infty\right]$ with parameter $\gamma\in \mathbb{R}_{++}$ defined by